Winter 2022 FAQs

 For the duration of the COVID - 19 emergency, SEVP considers students who are working in their OPT opportunities fewer than 20 hours a week as engaged in OPT employment, even if less than minimum hours that would normally be required.

 8. If I finish my last quarter from my home country will I still be able to re-enter the U.S.?

 Students who continue to make normal progress in their course of study remain eligible for admission into the United States.
 However, because of the changing array of travel restrictions, students should refer to their local embassy’s website through the U.S. Department of State for any updates about visa issuance.
 Also, DHS and the Center for Disease Control and Prevention’s (CDC) websites provide information about current travel restrictions to the United States.
-If re-entry is possible, students should be able to re-enter the U.S. in F-1 status before the program end date listed on their I-20 (for those who complete their program during the Winter 2021 quarter that would be March 22, 2021.
+If re-entry is possible, students should be able to re-enter the U.S. in F-1 status before the program end date listed on their I-20 (for those who complete their program during the Winter 2022 quarter that would be before March 21, 2022).

-10. If I am a brand new (initial) F-1 student at FIDM for the Winter 2021 quarter can I enter the US?
+10. If I am a brand new (initial) F-1 student at FIDM for the Winter 2022 quarter, can I enter the U.S.?

-In accordance with March 2020 guidance, F and M students in new or initial status after March 9, 2020, will not be able to enter the United States to enroll in a U.S. school as a nonimmigrant student for the Winter 2021 term to pursue a full course of study that is 100 percent online.
-If you have hybrid courses for the Winter 2021 quarter you can qualify to apply for an F-1 visa and enter the U.S. to begin study.
-If you are a brand new student for the Winter 2021 quarter or a transfer student who left the US before starting your program at FIDM and all your courses will be on-line, you cannot enter the U.S. and should start your program remotely from your home country.
+In accordance with current guidance, F and M students in new or initial status after March 9, 2020, will not be able to enter the United States to enroll in a U.S. school as a nonimmigrant student for the Winter 2022 term to pursue a full course of study that is 100 percent online.
+If you have hybrid courses for the Winter 2022 quarter, you can qualify to apply for an F-1 visa and enter the U.S. to begin study.

 1. I have a condition that may require me to have accommodations, is that possible if I'm taking classes online?